1939 Auckland Rugby League season: Round 12

 Taranaki played against Northland in a representative match at Carlaw Park as the curtain-raiser to the North Shore v Richmond match.
 While Manukau hosted Papakura at Waikaraka Park in Onehunga where Manukau were based at this time of their existence.
 A feature of the game was the goal kicking of Jack Hemi for Manukau and J McInnes for Papakura who kicked six and four goals respectively.
 The game was in the balance until Pita Ririnui "bustled his way through to score two splendid tries".
 Other highlights were Jack Brodrick's long pass to Joe Broughton in the Papakura tryline for a try, and Broughton's reverse pass to Hemi which gave him an easy try.
 In comments on the game the New Zealand Herald said that Ririnui, Brodrick, and Harold Milliken "were responsible for some of the finest play seen in the code for a considerable time".
 Papakura was unlucky to lose F Wells to injury in the first half where he was replaced by Holmes while they later lost captain John Fogarty.
 George Nēpia had a slight injury and so did not play with Cyril Wiberg taking his place again at fullback.
-In the principal match at Carlaw Park, North Shore defeated Richmond 9-8.
-Dave Solomon "played a constructive game that was full of merit" and often cleaned up his team mates mistakes.
+In the principal match at Carlaw Park, North Shore defeated Richmond 9–8.
+Dave Solomon "played a constructive game that was full of merit" and often cleaned up his teammates mistakes.
 For North Shore their fullback Jack Smith "played the smooth, polished game which is expected of the best league fullback in New Zealand, fielding cleanly, placing his kicks with judgment, tackling unerringly and often running his supports into better position".
 Eric Chatham debuted on the wing for North Shore but didn't get many chances though "on a couple of occasions showed real pace and dash".
 Ted Scott in his ninth season for North Shore scored an opportunist try which essentially won them the match.
 It came after Verdun Scott had a long kick at goal which hit the crossbar, bounced up and hit the post before bouncing in the field and over the try line.
 Ted, a cousin of Verdun knocked the ball out of a defenders hands and scored.
-As usual George Mitchell, Jack McLeod, and Merv Devine stood out in the Richmond forwards. newton continued their good form with a 15-6 win over Ponsonby.
+As usual George Mitchell, Jack McLeod, and Merv Devine stood out in the Richmond forwards. newton continued their good form with a 15–6 win over Ponsonby.
 The Brimble brothers Ted and Wilfred were "always in the limelight" while their centre three-quarter, Linley Sanders "played an outstanding game and his first try was a masterpiece, the result of his quickness to grasp an opportunity and sure handling and strong running in making the most of it".
 Cyril Blacklaws returned to the Newton side after suffering broken ribs earlier in the season and "played well".
 In the Ponsonby forward pack Frank Bell was said to have played his best game since coming from Sydney, while Clarrie Petersen "got through his work in finished style".
 And their hooker, Huck Flanagan was said to have "no peer in Auckland" when it comes to hooking clean ball from the scrum.
 Des Williams was promoted from the juniors and played "a fair game at halfback".
 He would go on to play several more seasons for the side.
-In Marist's 20-5 win against City their star player was Robert Grotte at halfback, he "stood out head and shoulders above the rest of the backs on the field".
+In Marist's 20–5 win against City their star player was Robert Grotte at halfback, he "stood out head and shoulders above the rest of the backs on the field".
 Towards the end of the game Gordon Midgley became more involved and ran in three tries in succession "by determined running".
 In the City forward pack Hawea Mataira "was easily the best forward" but was well assisted by Leslie Wehner, John Donald, and Bill Jackson.
 Donald played on in the second half despite being injured and it was later found out that he had a broken forearm.